animal-tree/Writing-stuff/Stuff40-Consciousness.md

 What if you drew in a flipbook every precise detail of a human-brain.
 A *biig* flipbook.
 Paper and regular pen.
 Then you flipped its pages.
 From time $t$ to time $t + n$.
 Would that hand-drawing on paper be conscious?
 Could you, produce human-consciousness by drawing on a paper with pen?

 By my interpretation, that flipbook would be as conscious as a flipbook with pen ink on it, not as a human.

+### Why Consciousness is Probably Matter

+Representation is absurd.
+We could make a flipbook human-like-conscious with pen ink.

+Matter and representation is hard to define, but neurons across humans have different encoding representations and embedding semantics that aren’t shared in a unified language of “these neural patterns are strictly necessary for consciousness.”
+Therefore the matter is what’s held constant, not the representations.
+Brains also come in different shapes and sizes.

+Lastly, the question is what level of matter.
+Is all matter somewhat conscious?
+How does it entangle into human-like consciousness?
+Chemists and physcists have no experimental evidence of a “consciousness” source or pinpointed emergence.
+The idea of consciousness as like fire, emerging upon just the right combustion of elements is intuitive, but would require new insights in chemistry and physics.
+The simplest answer, without contradicting or adding to any known laws of physics is that consciousness is an innate property of the matter that already exists.
+Somehow it entangles into richer, more complex forms like human-consciousness, correlated experientially and behaviorally with brain activity.
+Perhaps literally through a process of quantum entangling between the locally isolated combustions, reactions, and voltage-mediated collisions of our brains.